Skip navigation

 Your doctor may start you on a low dose of clonidine and gradually increase your dose, not more than once every week.

 Clonidine may help to control your condition but will not cure it.
 Continue to take clonidine even if you feel well.
 Do not stop taking clonidine without talking to your doctor.
-If you suddenly stop taking clonidine, it can cause a rapid rise in your blood pressure and symptoms such as nervousness, headache, and uncontrollable shaking of a part of the body.
-Your doctor will probably decrease your dose gradually over 2 to days for the regular tablet and 3 to 7 days for the extended-release tablet.
+If you suddenly stop taking clonidine, it can cause a rapid rise in your blood pressure and symptoms such as fast heartbeat, nervousness, anxiety, headache, nausea, flushing, lightheadness, chest tightness, and uncontrollable shaking of a part of the body.
+Your doctor will probably decrease your dose gradually over 2 to days for the regular tablet and 3 to 7 days for the extended-release tablet and oral suspension.

 Other uses for this medicine

-Clonidine is also used in the treatment of dysmenorrhea (severely painful cramps during menstrual period), hypertensive crisis (a condition in which your blood pressure is very high), Tourette's syndrome (a condition characterized by the need to perform repeated motions or to repeat sounds or words),menopausal hot flashes, and alcohol and opiate (narcotic) withdrawal.
+Clonidine is also used in the treatment of dysmenorrhea (severely painful cramps during menstrual period), hypertensive crisis (a condition in which your blood pressure is very high), menopausal hot flashes, and alcohol and opiate (narcotic) withdrawal.
 Clonidine is also used and as an aid in smoking cessation therapy and to diagnose pheochromocytoma (a tumor that develops on a gland near the kidneys and may cause high blood pressure and fast heart rate).
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.